aseedb/CryoVesNet-Manuscript/manuscript.md

 Each tomogram was split into patches of 32^3^ voxels.
 These patches were fed in the U-Net, which output a probability mask for those patches.
 To obtain a complete probability mask, the patches are stitched back together (Figure {@fig:pipeline}, Figure {@fig:suppl_tom_slice}).
-The performance of all steps of was quantitatively assessed by comparing the obtained segmentation with the ground truth using the DICE coefficient metric (see Materials and Methods).
-The Dice coefficient of the probability mask was 0.64±0.11 for the train tomograms, 0.75±0.06 for the test tomograms, and 0.69±0.09 for the generalization test tomograms (Table @tbl:train-tomograms, Table @tbl:test-tomograms, Table @tbl:neuron-tomograms, Table @tbl:dice-statistics, Table @tbl:dice-pvalues, and Figure @fig:dice-improv).
-The probability mask was then binarized with a global threshold step, which led to a Dice of 0.78±0.04 and 0.80±0.04 in the train and test datasets, respectively, while it led to a slight decrease dice of 0.66±0.09 in the generalization test dataset.
+The probability mask was then binarized with a global threshold step..

 ![**Pipeline of automatic segmentation.** a) Tomograms b) Splitting in 3D patches c) Segmentation Network/ trained U-Net d) probability masks e) stitching patches back together f) thresholding h) radial profile i) outlier removal j)Segmented Vesicles](images/latest_pipline.png){#fig:pipeline width="20cm"}